Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 - When context is already clear: State Council

-North Carolina 4-H Council State Officers
+When referring to the North Carolina 4-H Council State Officers

 Acceptable variations: